hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

 description: Software developers, designers, product owners or business analysts.
 Integrate your software with Common Transit Convention Traders API.
 ---

-# CTC Traders Testing Guide
+# CTC Traders API trader test guidance and support

 ## General guidance

 This reference page signposts software developers to essential information and materials.
-You’ll need this information when developing and testing your software to interact and work with our CTC API and HMRC systems.
+You’ll need this information when developing and testing your software to interact and work with our CTC Traders API and HMRC systems.
 We’ve included more detailed instructions further down this page.

-## General introduction reading to CTC
+## General introduction to CTC

 - [Introduction to Common Transit Convention](https://www.gov.uk/guidance/common-transit-convention-countries) and participating countries
 - [CTC newsletter updates and general information](https://www.gov.uk/government/publications/community-common-transit-and-tir-newsletters) - read and bookmark this page for future reference